bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Entrance store refactor
 * Get rid of current scene change listeners.
 * Make new scene change listener like song change listener.
-* Rename to isWindowResizeDone, isSongChangeDone, isSceneChange done for clarity.
+* Rename isSongChangeDone, isSceneChange done for clarity.
 * Maybe move canLyricCarouselEnter back to entrance store.
 * If isSongChangeDone is true, then scene change listener handles scene change.
 If not, then song change listener handles it.
 * Audit all log transitions.
 Still needed?